BARCLAYS COMMUNITY SPORT FUND

 Female Coaches for Girls Grant

 Barclays believe in creating opportunities for all through access to sport.
-Through the Barclays Community Sport Fund, we want to grow participation at every level and have grants dedicated to getting more women qualified across the UK to coach girls’ football, tennis and cricket at a grassroots level.
+Through the Barclays Community Sport Fund, we want to grow participation at every level and have grants dedicated to getting more women qualified across the UK to coach women and girls’ football, tennis and cricket at a grassroots level.

 Who is eligible to apply?

-This fund is available to all clubs and groups that run football, cricket or tennis activities for girls and aspire to get more female coaches qualified.
+This fund is available to all clubs and groups that run football, cricket or tennis activities for women and/or girls and aspire to get more female coaches qualified.
 You are eligible even if you have already received a grant from the Barclays Community Sport Fund.

 We welcome applications from not-for-profit organisations, including charities, community groups, youth groups, and traditional sports clubs, who are submitting on behalf of the individuals who want to undertake their Level 1 coaching qualification.